cyrilletuzi/vscode-angular-schematics/README.md

-# Angular schematics extension for Visual Studio Code
+# Angular Schematics extension for Visual Studio Code

 ## Why this extension?